Two Days in Bagan, Myanmar

 Bumpy Start in Bagan

-While I was feeling better Di now became horribly sick thought most of the night.
+While I was feeling better, Di became horribly sick throughout most of the night.
 We finally managed to get some sleep in the wee hours.
-When we woke up we didn’t feel adventurous despite the luring attractions just outside our door.
+We didn’t feel adventurous when we woke up, despite the luring attractions just outside our door.

-We had toast and fruit for breakfast and went straight back to the room for a nap, exhausted.
-We thought; maybe we would head out after lunch.
-We had noodles for lunch and I did some photo editing but the energy level was still low.
+We had toast and fruit for breakfast and returned to the room for a nap, exhausted.
+We thought, maybe we would head out after lunch.
+We had noodles for lunch, and I did some photo editing, but the energy level was still low.

 The scooter trip took us to a viewpoint by the Irrawaddy River in Bagan